Checki-Limited/legal/terms_and_conditions_terms_of_business_services.md

 You must provide complete, accurate, and current information and promptly update it.

 ### 4.4 Security
-You must keep credentials secure and notify us promptly at **[●]** of suspected unauthorized access, compromise, or security incidents.
+You must keep credentials secure and notify us promptly at email of suspected unauthorized access, compromise, or security incidents.

 ---